hbar/hbar.github.io/index.md

 <p>I am an engineer, a scientist, an adventurer, an artist, and a maker of many things.</p>

 <p> I am interested in energy technology, robotics, aerospace and  variety of other things.
 I have been working on nuclear fusion energy research as a student and as a researcher at MIT.
-I completed my doctorate at the <a href='http://www.psfc.mit.edu/'>MIT Plasma Science and Fusion Center</a> in February 2014 and am currently a postdoc working on projects related to my doctoral work.
-I'm always interested in exciting new projects and am looking forward to the places that my life and my career take me next</p>.
+I completed my doctorate at the <a href='http://www.psfc.mit.edu/'>MIT Plasma Science and Fusion Center</a> in February 2014 and am currently a postdoc working on projects related to my doctoral research.
+I'm always interested in exciting new projects and am looking forward to the places that my life and my career take me next.</p>

 ## Projects
 {% for post in site.posts limit:5 %}